 I previously wrote a blog titled 21 Production KPI Examples to Improve Manufacturing Performance, and many people were interested in learning more about how to measure and improve on-time delivery, one of the specific KPIs I mentioned.
 I am often asked how to improve on time delivery in manufacturing companies.
 The on time delivery KPI time as one of their most important Key Performance Indicators as it is directly related to customer satisfaction and repeat orders.
 So, let’s dig a little deeper into effective ideas to improve on time delivery.

 The definition of on-time delivery (OTD):

-Set a goal for 100% on-time weekly delivery.
+Set a goal for 100% on-time delivery KPI.

 Many other leading indicators help drive this one.
 So, let’s look at some of the other KPIs that can help you achieve 100% on-time delivery and other steps you can take to ensure you achieve it.